Daniel Lubetzky: Media

+Lubetzky was a recurring guest shark on Shark Tank from Seasons 11–15.
+As of 2024, he has been promoted to one of the main sharks.

-Philanthropy
+Philanthropy and advocacy initiatives

 In 2002, he co-founded the OneVoice Movement, an international grassroots effort, to amplify the voices of moderate Israelis and Palestinians seeking to end the conflict.

 In 2015, Lubetzky and Kind Snacks created the Kind Foundation.
-Its signature initiative, Empatico, is a video-conferencing and digital learning platform that connects classrooms around the world designed to help kids explore their similarities and differences and expand their world views.
+Its signature initiative, Empatico, is a video-conferencing and digital learning platform that connects classrooms around the world to help kids explore their similarities and differences and expand their world views.

 In 2017, he launched a public advocacy organization called Feed the Truth to counteract the food industry's influence on food policy and public health.
-He pledged $25 million to fund the organization.
+He pledged $25 million to the organization.